dylanb/a11yfy/a11yfy.md

 In the sub-menus

-1. UP and DOWN : mive between the menu items and cycle at the ends
+1. UP and DOWN : move between the menu items and cycle at the ends
 2. ESC and LEFT: close the menu
 3. RIGHT : open the sub menu